gbafana25/news-scraper/README.md

 # news-scraper

-This is a content scraper for linux/cybersecurity sites
+This is a content scraper for linux/cybersecurity sites.
+Uses firefox to open links.

 ## currently scrapes:
 - https://dev.to/t/security